en

 - Programs are designed especially for each group

-- Therapist will set targets and provide guidance according to each child’s ability/ the child’s program in individual training (if applicable)
+- Therapist will set targets and guide according to each child’s ability/ the child’s program in individual training (if applicable)

 - Communicating with parents regularly to let them understand their child’s learning progress